 Liaison and Diversion service

 The Liaison and Diversion service is funded by the NHS and has mental health professionals in the custody suites from 7am to 7 pm and has been running since June 2013.
-When individuals come into contact with the service they are screened then a decision made as to whether or not they need to be redirected towards other services (such as mental health services or third sector organisations).
+When individuals come into contact with the service they are screened then a decision is made as to whether or not they need to be redirected towards other services (such as mental health services or third sector organisations).
 In some cases they are diverted away entirely.
 There are also recovery workers who can give more intensive support if it is needed.
 Simon thinks that this has a “really positive impact” when used.

 The work covers the county of Dorset but the impetus for these schemes and the wider strategies are definitely nationwide.
 Simon says that within the last few years the whole attitude to mental health has become more positive and schemes like Liaison and Diversion and Street Triage are indicative of this change.
 Liaison and Diversion is definitely part of a nationwide strategy but the mental health triage came together in a bit more of a “patchwork” way and has gradually developed.